Devin Hodges, 15, Commits Suicide After Accidentally Shooting Friend To Death

 In the statement, police said that it is believed Hodges called 911 before taking his own life.
 According to the report, neighbors have been shocked by the tragedy and one resident of the area, named Tanya Guiterrez, told WSB that people can’t wrap their head around the incident because the boys were so young, adding that “something like this has never happened before” [in the neighborhood] and its “sad and tragic.”

 On social media, people not only expressed their sympathies for the affected families but also stressed the need for gun control in the United States.
-Twitterati added that the tragedy shouldn’t be called an “accident” because it was preventable.
+Joseph Sakran, a trauma surgeon, added on Twitter that the tragedy shouldn’t be called an “accident” because it was preventable.

 We barely begun the #NewYear yet and have to ready such stories.